 That’s the bad news.

-The good news is that ghosting is a relatively recent phenomena, having only emerged in the past year.
+The good news is that ghosting is a relatively recent phenomena, having only emerged en masse in the past few years.
 Still, the act itself has been around forever, even if the buzzword was just created.

 So, what exactly is it?

 Haunting a lover from beyond the grave?
 Not exactly.
 Wearing chains and moaning eerily during sex?
-Nope (but that could spice things up).
+Nope (but to each their own).

 Rather, ghosting is the act of abruptly stopping all communication with the person you’re dating in hopes that he or she gets the hint that you’re no longer interested.

 It’s not merely the act of going silent; it’s the cruel act of not communicating that you’re going silent.

 And while we've all probably done (or experienced) some version of evasive communication with people in our lives, this particular vanishing act leaves an especially bitter, sour taste in everyone’s mouth.